Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 The Government has announced a $500,000 'eCAP program', whereby small to medium exporters can apply for up to $10,000 in grant funding to diversify their business model to include an online platform.

 The Government has advised that the State will be offering "isolation payments" of up to $1,500 for eligible workers who are required to quarantine.
 The requirement to quarantine must be as a result of receiving a positive COVID-19 test or as a result of a public health directive.
-In addition, there will be a separate upfront "testing payment" of $300 for eligible workers in an identified COVID-19 cluster, who are required to self-isolate while awaiting a coronavirus test result or as a result of a public health directive.
+In addition, there will be a separate upfront "testing payment" of $300 for eligible workers in an identified COVID-19 cluster, who are required to self-isolate while awaiting a COVID-19 test result or as a result of a public health directive.
 Both payments may also be available for carers.
 People who consider they meet the eligibility criteria will be required to apply for the payment through an online application process, to be administered by the Department for Human Services.

 Other fees and taxes